Form P87: Claim for tax relief for expenses of employment

 If you choose to complete form P87 onscreen and post it to HMRC, check our guidance here first as to all information you need to hand before you start.
 Once you complete the form, you should save it and print it, before signing and sending to HMRC.
 You should retain a copy of the completed form for your own records.

 Superstore is based at 1 XYZ Road, with the post code AB2 3CD.
-It is a retailer.
+It is a retailer, so this is the type of industry, although John doesn’t need to enter it as he is not claiming flat rate expenses.
 Superstore’s Employer PAYE reference is 123/A123 and John’s employee number, shown on his payslip, is 123.
+(Not everyone will have an employee number.)

 John is not able to claim any tax relief in respect of flat rate expenses.
 He does not pay any professional subscriptions.
 His employer reimburses him for any hotel costs and meals, when he has to stay away from home for work.